jltsiren/gbz-base/README.md

 By default, this extracts all alignments overlapping with the subgraph.
 Use option `--contained` to extract only alignments fully within the subgraph.

+The GBZ-base can be for the graph the reads were aligned to, or for any supergraph.
+For example, a GBZ-base for a clipped (default) Minigraph–Cactus graph can be used with reads aligned to a corresponding frequency-filtered or personalized (haplotype-sampled) graph.

 ## Interface

 See `cargo doc --open`.